 The scope of this guidance coincides with the scope of the Regulation.
 Therefore, the provisions of the guidance document should be utilised for the development and proper maintenance and update of the IHM throughout the operational life of ships for which the SRR applies.
-Furthermore, it is suggested that this guidance is utilised by the administrations of the Member States, the relevant authorities involved in Port State Control activities, the recognised organisations and the authorised organisations, for the application and enforcement of the relevant requirements of the Regulation in a consistent, harmonised and effective manner.
+Furthermore, it is suggested that this guidance is utilised by the administrations of the Member States, the relevant authorities involved in port State control activities, the recognised organisations and the authorised organisations, for the application and enforcement of the relevant requirements of the Regulation in a consistent, harmonised and effective manner.

-2. DEFINITIONS
+2. Definitions

-The terms used in this guidance document have the same meaning as those defined in the Regulation and in the IMO guidelines with the following additional definitions which apply for the purposes of this guidance document only
+The terms used in this guidance document have the same meaning as those defined in the Regulation and in the IMO guidelines with the following additional definitions which apply for the purposes of this guidance document only:

 - 'IHM process' is the whole process of development and maintenance of an IHM throughout the operational life-cycle of the ship.
-It involves all the steps of developing an IHM including issuing/checking of any relevant documentation (e.g. Material Declarations), sampling and analysis, verification and life-cycle management - Individual IHM expert' is a person who has the appropriate training, qualifications and knowledge to conduct HM surveys for the development and maintenance of an IHM.
-He or she should have experience on ship structure and on handling of HM and sufficient knowledge of how to compile an IHM and of all the relevant international and EU legislation - 'IHM expert company' is an entity employing or contracting individual IHM experts to conduct any relevant work or task in relation to the IHM process for the purpose of compiling or updating Inventories of Hazardous Materials.
-The IHM expert company should use a documented management system and should work on suitable standards, covering the relevant activities of the company
+It involves all the steps of developing an IHM including issuing/checking of any relevant documentation (e.g. Material Declarations), sampling and analysis, verification and life-cycle management. - 'Individual IHM expert' is a person who has the appropriate training, qualifications and knowledge to conduct HM surveys for the development and maintenance of an IHM.
+He or she should have experience on ship structure and on handling of HM and sufficient knowledge of how to compile an IHM and of all the relevant international and EU legislation14. - 'IHM expert company' is an entity employing or contracting individual IHM experts to conduct any relevant work or task in relation to the IHM process for the purpose of compiling or updating Inventories of

-See Annex B as a reference.
+14 See Annex B as a reference.